-How to do this: As mentioned earlier, you do not have to keep an attentive eye on your customers at all times.
+How to do this: Make sure that you make your customers feel that you truly care, and that you’re just not trying to make a sale.
 Simply greeting them or sending them small tokens on important occasions would suffice.
 Providing exclusive offers and discounts can also do the trick.

 Guard their data well

 Almost 80% of customers admitted to be willing to give personal information in order for the companies to tailor-fit their products and overall experience.
 However, disclosing their personal information means that the customers trust your company to guard it well.
-If you’re able to guarantee anonymity of their data and that these data will not be used for purposes other than what you inform them, you can surely earn the precious trust of your clients.
+If you’re able to guarantee anonymity of their data and that these data will not be used for purposes other than what you asked them for, then you can surely earn the precious trust of your clients.

 Being able to deliver all three things above will do wonders for your company.
 Keeping your customers satisfied not only keeps them loyal to your brand but it also gives your company free marketing.
 The Customer Experience Report revealed that one out of every two customers would recommend a brand because of their excellent customer service.
 Nearly all of these satisfied customers prefer to use the word of mouth to pass on the news.

 In a nutshell, it all boils down to Newton’s third law of motion: with every action, there is an equal and opposite reaction.
 You just have to set your mind to do all that you can to serve your customers well and in return, they’ll give back the value that you have shown them.